 One in three people in developing countries cannot access medicines they need.
 Universal health coverage (UHC) has been proposed as a way to enable the ill in low-income settings to access health goods and services such as essential medicines while protecting against catastrophic expenses that can push the vulnerable into poverty.
 UHC is therefore crucial to achieving the Sustainable Development Goals (SDG) and especially SGD 3 for health.

 Universal access to medicines can be achieved by national governments in various ways, such as by enshrining access in domestic law and/or developing national policies that may include medicines in UHC schemes.
 This project documents and analyses different legal approaches to promoting access in low and middle income countries as part of the right to health.

-In 2015, this research was submitted to the WHO's call for case studies 'Building an evidence base around human rights approaches to health'.
-To date, the raw data in 15 country case studies is available below and on the WHO's website .
+In addition, the raw data in 15 country profiles is available below and on the WHO's website .

 - Australia (see ELMA report )

 - Costa Rica ( report )

 - France ( report )

 - Singapore ( report )

 - Spain ( report )